ra1028/VueFlux/README.md

 - [Store](#store)

 ### State
-This is the protocol that only just constrain the type of `Action` and `Mutations`, represents the state managed by the `Store`.
+This is the protocol that only just for constraining the type of `Action` and `Mutations`, represents the state managed by the `Store`.

-Implement some detailed state property to the state, and keeps as readonly by `fileprivate` access level.
+Implement some properties of the state, and keeps them readonly by fileprivate access control, like below.

-Will be mutated only by Mutations, and property will be publish only by `Computed`.
+Will be mutated only by Mutations, and the properties will be published only by `Computed`.

 ```swift
 final class CounterState: State {